atakanakin/RandomDuck/README.md

 }
 ```

 The response will contain a URL that points to the random duck photo.
-You can use this URL to load the duck photo into your Android app using Glide or any other image loading library.
+You can use this URL to load the duck photo or gif into your Android app using Glide or any other image loading library.

 ## API Terms of Use